devongarde/ssc/README.txt

 with opinions on:
 - standard english where dialect is required
 - perfectly legal but untidy / inefficient HTML
-- abhorrent abuse such as autoplay on video
+- abhorrent rudeness such as autoplay on video

 It does NOT:
 - behave securely: its parser is holier than robin's cow